collapsed-stacks/atheism/questions/2747/is-any-particular-atheism-a-theism.md

 - posted by: [Lauren Ipsum](https://stackexchange.com/users/-1/71-lauren-ipsum) on 2011-02-15
 - score: 2

-<p>Well, there are those wacky Ra&euml;lists, who worship as-yet-undiscovered aliens but stridently reject other forms of deity-worship or supernaturalism.
-That's about the closest I can think of to a "theist kind of atheism." </p>
+Well, there are those wacky <a href="http://en.wikipedia.org/wiki/Ra%C3%ABlism">Ra&euml;lists, who worship as-yet-undiscovered aliens but stridently reject other forms of deity-worship or supernaturalism.
+That's about the closest I can think of to a "theist kind of atheism."

-<p>Brett makes some good points about particular atheists co-opting magical thinking and other forms of theist control. </p>
+Brett makes some good points about particular atheists co-opting magical thinking and other forms of theist control.

-<p>Beyond that, I think any belief system which reduces at any point to "there's this, like, <i>stuff,</i> and it interacts with us somehow, but we can't point to it, or prove it, or interact with it, or measure it in any meaningful or consistent way" is theist at  heart.
-You can call it nature, fate, karma, the music of the spheres, or a head of lettuce named Ralph, but it's a deity all the same. </p>
+Beyond that, I think any belief system which reduces at any point to "there's this, like, <i>stuff,</i> and it interacts with us somehow, but we can't point to it, or prove it, or interact with it, or measure it in any meaningful or consistent way" is theist at  heart.
+You can call it nature, fate, karma, the music of the spheres, or a head of lettuce named Ralph, but it's a deity all the same.